One App, Every Touchpoint — How FGCU Uses Guidebook to Power the Full Student Journey Jun 9th

 Marketing and Promotion

 The best event means nothing if no one shows up.
-Start promoting early and often.
+For admissions events, that means reaching admitted students on the platforms and channels they actually use.

 Effective event digital marketing includes: